A multi-modal approach for identifying schizophrenia using cross-modal attention: Feature extraction

-Openface~2.0: Facial Behaviour Analysis toolkit \cite{baltrusaitis2018openface} was used to extract 17 Facial Action Units (FAUs) from the video recordings of the subjects' sessions in the dataset.
-Out of the 17 extracted FAUs, 10 FAUS from the facial action coding system \cite{prince2015facial} that capture the coordination of lip and near-lip movements when the subjects are speaking were selected to be used for the classification models.
 From the TVs extracted from audio and the FAUs extracted from video, a high-level correlation structure was computed based on the work in Huang et al. \cite{huang2020exploiting}, which calculates correlations starting from 0 to a delay of 'D' frames.
 The delayed autocorrelation and cross-correlations across TVs in the segments are stacked together to create the Full Vocal Tract Coordination (FVTC) correlation structure.
 A grid search from (45,50,55) was done to pick the 'D' parameter used to create the correlation structures and the best unimodal performance was achieved with D=50 for TVs and D=45 for the FAUs.

 From the transcriptions of the sessions in the dataset, the subjects' speech was separated based on the speaker IDs provided.
 Then for text pre-processing, the punctuation and stop words were first removed and the text was tokenized using the NLTK (English) tokenizer.
 Finally, context-independent 100-dimensional GloVe word embeddings \cite{pennington2014glove} were extracted to be used as input for the text-based classification model.